airshipit/airshipctl/docs/source/cli/airshipctl_baremetal.md

 ### Synopsis

 Provides commands that can be performed on bare metal host(s).
-The commands helps in performing the basic boot and power operations on the bare metal host(s).
+The commands help in performing the basic boot and power operations on the bare metal host(s).